codyorr/Assignment-2.2-CSC104/README.md

 # Assignment-2.2-CSC104

-INDEX.html
+Index.html

-Displays article one of the consitution and manages spacing.
+Displays the first article of the constitution and manages spacing.

-MAIN.css
+-

+Main.css

 Attempts to style the text and background in a way that makes the article easier to read.